dkhamsing/awesome_bot/README.md

     -d, --request-delay [seconds]    Set request delay
     -t, --set-timeout [seconds]      Set connection timeout (default: 30) --skip-save-results          Skip saving results
-    -w, --white-list [urls]          Comma separated URLs to white list
+    -w, --white-list [urls]          Comma-separated URLs to whitelist
 ```

-- You can check multiple files (comma separated or `*` pattern, look below for details).
+- You can check multiple files (comma-separated or `*` pattern - see below for details).

 - By default, duplicate URLs or any status code other than `200` are flagged as failures.

   - Use option `--allow-dupe` to allow duplicates.
   - Use option `--allow-redirect` to allow redirects.
-  - Use option `--allow` to allow specific status code errors.
+  - Use option `--allow` to allow specific status-code errors.
-  - Use option `--white-list` (`-w` for short) to prevent links from being flagged: `-w domain1.com/post/article,domain2.com` white lists `domain1.com/post/article` and all links matching `domain2.com`.
+  - Use option `--white-list` (`-w` for short) to prevent links from being flagged: `-w domain1.com/post/article,domain2.com` whitelists `domain1.com/post/article` and all links matching `domain2.com`.

 ### Examples